 - 14. Save as provided otherwise (see Part D below), final hearings in judicial review claims and statutory appeals will be listed within 9 months of the date of issue. - 15.
 Once permission is granted, the claimant must pay the relevant fee for continuation within the statutory time limit.
 If the fee is not paid within the time permitted, the case will be closed and will not be listed.
 Where a rolled-up hearing has been ordered, the claimant must give an undertaking to pay the continuation fee if permission is ultimately granted.
 If the undertaking is not given, the case will be closed and will not be listed. - 16.
 A case will enter the Warned List on the first day following time allowed by the CPR (or judicial order) for filing and service of documents (e.g. in an application for judicial review, the date for filing and service of Detailed Grounds of Defence and evidence).
 Once in the Warned List, the case will usually and subject always to any order to the contrary, be heard within 3 months ("the listing period"). - 17.
 When a case has entered the warned list, the listing office will email the parties (if represented, the representative) with details of the listing period.
 Parties will be told the date by which they must provide a list of dates to avoid.
-Parties are encouraged to seek to agree mutually convenient dates for the hearing (see further paragraph 19 below).
+Parties are encouraged to seek to agree mutually convenient dates for the hearing (see further paragraph 20 below).

-- 18. Cases will be listed for hearing in accordance with the following principles. - 19.
-If the parties offer dates that (a) correspond; and (b) are within the listing period, every effort will be made to list the case for hearing on those dates. - 20.
-If the available dates provided by the parties do not correspond, or the dates provided (even if they correspond) are unsuitable for the court, the case will be listed for hearing at the Court's convenience. - 21.
-Where counsel or a solicitor advocate is instructed, the listing period will not be ordinarily be extended solely because of their availability. - 22.
+- 18. Cases will be listed for hearing in accordance with the following practice and principles. - 19.
+Final hearings are usually only listed for hearing Tuesday to Thursday of each week in term time. - 20.
+If the parties offer dates that (a) correspond; and (b) are within the listing period, every effort will be made to list the case for hearing on those dates. - 21.
+If the available dates provided by the parties do not correspond, or the dates provided (even if they correspond) are unsuitable for the court, the case will be listed for hearing at the Court's convenience. - 22.
+Where counsel or a solicitor advocate is instructed, the listing period will not be ordinarily be extended solely because of their availability. - 23.
 A case allocated to any of the circuit offices will be listed for hearing on that circuit at the most geographically appropriate hearing centre, subject to judicial availability.